JulioLoayzaM/CroissantBot/docs/misc.md

     Alice shot Bob.
     ```

   - `KILL_COUNT` is a JSON file that keeps track of how many times a user used the command on someone on that server.
-At first, it should at least contain an empty dictionary `{}`.
+When creating the bot it should at least contain an empty dictionary `{}`.
 It uses the following format:

     ```json
     {